-This spring and summer, thousands of Quad City area baseball and softball players will take to the fields, representing their teams, winning trophies and for some, dreaming of coveted college scholarships.
+This spring and summer, thousands of QC-area baseball and softball players will take to the fields.
+Some will win trophies.
+Some will dream of coveted college scholarships.

-Unfortunately, careers and college dreams can be derailed by premature injuries from throwing too hard, too much, too early, or with too little rest.
+Unfortunately, some will have their college dreams derailed by injuries from throwing too hard, too much, too early, or with too little rest.

-According to the American Academy of Orthopedic Surgeons (AAOS), a recent study found, “53 percent of the parents/caregivers of youth baseball pitchers are unaware of safe pitching practices designed to prevent overuse injuries — common tears or damage, most often to the elbow or shoulder — which can cause pain, lost play time and, if not treated appropriately, arthritis, deformity, and disability.”
+According to the American Academy of Orthopedic Surgeons (AAOS), “53 percent of the parents/caregivers of youth baseball pitchers are unaware of safe pitching practices designed to prevent overuse injuries — common tears or damage, most often to the elbow or shoulder — which can cause pain, lost play time and, if not treated appropriately, arthritis, deformity, and disability.”

 “There are basically 2 types of baseball injuries we see: overuse injuries caused by repetitive stress from activity like throwing and pitching, and injuries caused by sudden tears or trauma to the elbow or shoulder.”